-Truth be told, there are probably more digital money-management tools out there than we can even count.
+Truth be told, there are probably more digital personal finance tools out there than we can even count.

-Whether you’re looking for financial advice, want to beef up your budgeting, or need a better view of your overall wealth; in this article we’re going to explore some popular financial tools so you can choose the best one for your needs
+Whether you’re looking to connect with a financial advisor, want to beef up how you’re budgeting your current cash flow, need a better view of your overall wealth, or all of the above; in this article we’re going to explore some popular personal finance tools so you can choose the best solution (or solutions) for your needs.

 The Showdown: Personal Capital vs. Mint vs. Kubera

 In the Personal Capital vs. Mint vs. Kubera discussion, your choice will be defined by what you want.

 Hands-on financial planning and investment management advice?
 Budgeting help?
 All-in-one wealth and investment tracking?

 Keep reading to learn the key features that make each of these tools unique so you can choose the one that best aligns with your goals.

 Kubera: An All-in-One Tracker for Your Wealth, Important Documents, and More

 Kubera, built by diversified DIY investors for our fellow diversified DIY investors, is personal balance sheet software that helps users organize and keep track of all of their assets and net worth from a single, easy-to-use platform.